-Recognized as Vietnam's leading contemporary art gallery, Galerie Quynh has spent over a decade promoting contemporary art practice in the country.
-The gallery regularly participates in international art fairs such as Art Hong Kong (now Art Basel Hong Kong), Art Stage Singapore and Art Brussels.
-The gallery is known internationally for its consistently focused programming ranging from drawing and painting to video and installation.
+Recognized as Vietnam's leading contemporary art gallery, Galerie Quynh has been promoting contemporary art practice in the country for over two decades.
+The gallery is known internationally for its consistently focused programming and educational initiatives.
 Working with a select group of emerging, mid-career and established Vietnamese artists, the gallery also exhibits the work of distinguished artists from around the world.

 In keeping with its mission to develop a sustainable ecosystem for the arts in Vietnam, the gallery collaborates with artists, curators, museums and art spaces locally and internationally to organize talks and lectures as well as to produce publications in English and Vietnamese.
 In May 2014 the gallery founded the not-for-profit educational initiative Sao La directed by artists Tung Mai and Nguyen Kim To Lan.
 Sao La has since evolved into an independent artist collective spearheaded by To Lan and Dalat-based artist Nguyen Duc Dat.
 In summer 2020 with support from the Goethe-Institut, the gallery launched the not-for-profit CáRô, an educational initiative that provides art education for students aged 13 - 18 who show demonstrative interest in the arts.

 In December 2017 the gallery moved to Dakao, District 1.
 Spread over four floors totalling 600 m2, the gallery is able to produce more ambitious programming and play an even more vital role in the cultural community in Vietnam.